One Canal Place: One Canal Place Office Tower

 One Canal Place Office Tower is a Class A commercial office building managed by Corporate Realty.
 It is adjacent to the Westin New Orleans Hotel and The Shops at Canal Place.
 The office space is made up of more than 650,000 customizable square feet and includes a parking garage and health club facilities.

 The Shops at Canal Place

 The lower 3 levels of the One Canal Place are occupied by The Shops at Canal Place, one of two shopping malls in downtown New Orleans (the other is The Outlet Collection at Riverwalk).
 The mall contains a Saks Fifth Avenue, The Theatres at Canal Place, food court and approximately 45 high-end retailers including Anthropologie, Brooks Brothers, Tory Burch, Michael Kors, Tiffany & Co, and Morton's The Steakhouse.
 Louis Vuitton opened in 2019.
 The Shops at Canal Place is leased and managed by O'Connor Management, LLC.

 In the aftermath of Hurricane Katrina, a fire inflicted heavy damage to the Saks Fifth Avenue.
 The mall reopened in February 2006, and a completely remodeled Saks reopened in November.

+On February 10, 2026, it was announced that Saks Fifth Avenue would be closing as part of a plan to close 8 stores nationwide.